 3. planning steps for optimal use of space

-Planning a room for X-ray equipment requires a careful analysis of the various requirements and a well thought-out room layout.
-An efficient room should both meet current needs and offer flexibility for future expansion.
-This chapter explains the most important planning steps to ensure optimum use of space.
+Planning a room for X-ray systems requires a precise analysis of the requirements and a flexible room layout.
+The aim is to meet current needs while leaving room for future expansion.
+In this chapter, we show the essential planning steps for optimal room utilization.

 3.1 Analysis of the requirements

-Before the actual planning can begin, a detailed analysis of the requirements is necessary.
-This includes consultation with architects, technicians and medical staff to ensure that all functional and technical requirements are met.
-It is important to determine the specific needs for equipment, workflows and additional facilities in order to design the space for the specific needs of the clinic or practice.
-This collaboration ensures that the space is used efficiently while taking into account all safety and comfort aspects.
+Before planning begins, a thorough analysis of the requirements is necessary.
+This includes coordination with architects, technicians and medical staff to ensure that all functional, technical and safety-related requirements are met.
+In this way, the room is optimally adapted to the specific needs of the clinic or practice.

 3.2 Room layout and layout planning